pglombardo/PasswordPusher/containers/docker/README.md

 ## mysql

-To setup the container to use the mysql/mariadb database backend DATABASE_URL environment variable needs to be configured.
+To setup the container to use the MariaDB/MySQL database backend DATABASE_URL environment variable needs to be configured.
 The syntax should look like:

     DATABASE_URL=mysql2://passwordpusher_user:passwordpusher_passwd@mysql:3306/passwordpusher_db

-You can either configure your MySQL / MariaDB server to use these credentials or override the environment var in the command line:
+You can either configure your MariaDB/MySQL server to use these credentials or override the environment var in the command line:

     docker run -d -p "5100:5100" -e "DATABASE_URL=mysql2://pwpush_user:pwpush_passwd@mysql:3306/pwpush_db" pglombardo/pwpush:latest

-_Note: Providing a MySQL / MariaDB password on the command line is far less than ideal_
+_Note: Providing a MariaDB/MySQL password on the command line is far less than ideal_

 ## Tags